Increase DR score red

 How is Domain Authority Calculated?

-Ahrefs provides more detail about the factors it considers in its calculations.
+Ahrefs provides more details about the factors it considers in its calculations.
 These are the top three influencing factors:

 1. The number of websites that link to your domain.
 Nofollow links, which don’t impact search rankings, are discounted.